Dental Assistant Education at National Career College

 How long is Dental Assistant training?

-At National Career College, we recognize that our students’ time is important.
-Our Dental Assistant education accommodates any busy schedule, with day and evening classes.
-National Career College’s dental assistant course takes 9 months to complete.
-In those 9 months, our students could receive quality dental assistant training toward completing the necessary dental assistant requirements for employment.
+At National Career College, we work hard to ensure taking classes does not hamper your work-life balance while enriching your education and prospects in the employment market.
+That is why we offer day and evening classes for our Dental Assistant Program.
+National Career College’s dental assistant course takes less than 10 months to complete.
+In those 10 months, our students receive quality dental assistant training toward completing the necessary dental assistant requirements for employment.

 Where do Dental Assistants work?